 - Provides an expanded and more effective therapeutic environment to support healing

 - Trains children’s mental health clinicians in best practices that will benefit our community and others across the nation

-Washburn has purchased land west of downtown Minneapolis and plans to break ground in Summer 2013.
+Washburn broke ground in Summer of 2013 and plans to occupy the space in late 2014.
 The new facility will help future generations of Twin Cities children thrive and achieve success in school, home and life.

 New Facility Details

 The child-centered facility will be a vital community resource for decades to come.